Marco Giampaolo

 Marco Giampaolo (/it/; born 2 August 1967) is an Italian football manager and former professional player who played as a midfielder.
-He was most recently the head coach of Serie A club Lecce.
+He was most recently the head coach of Serie B club Cremonese.

 Playing career

 Although born in Bellinzona, Switzerland, Giampaolo grew up in Giulianova, from where his family originates.
 He has a brother, Federico Giampaolo, who is a former striker.
 During his playing career, he was a midfielder who played for several Serie C teams, including Giulianova, Gubbio, Licata and Siracusa, before making his Serie B debut for Fidelis Andria in 1995.
 He retired in 1997, after a season played with Gualdo, following an ankle injury.